-To say that the mission of the Secure Schools Alliance is in Robert Boyd’s blood, would be an understatement: his mother was a NYC Public School Teacher and his father a Detective for the NYPD.
+To say that the mission of the Secure Schools Alliance is in Robert Boyd’s blood, would be an understatement: his mother was a NYC Public school teacher and his father, a Detective for the NYPD.
 All of Robert’s aunts were teachers and his godfather was a cop.

 Though born in Harlem and raised in the Bronx, Boyd relates more to the 21 years he lived and raised his children in Texas, where he chaired the Public Safety Committee of the City of University Park.
-Robert’s other government experience includes service as Chief of Staff to Congressman Harold Ford Sr., a stint in the NYC Mayor’s Office of Economic Development, and is a paid staffer on numerous local, state and federal campaigns.
+Robert’s other government experience includes service as Chief of Staff to Congressman Harold Ford Sr., a stint in the NYC Mayor’s Office of Economic Development, and as a paid staffer on numerous local, state, and federal campaigns.

 Most recently, he served as Senior Advisor to the Board for the Community Education Building (CEB), a private operating foundation in Wilmington, Delaware.
-Engaged, initially, as COO to lead a $26 million design-build conversion of a half million square foot, 11 story office building, into a state of the art campus for high performing charter schools, he was also tasked with establishing the operating and safety systems, policies and procedures.
+Engaged, initially, as COO to lead a $26 million design-build conversion of a half-million square foot, 11-story office building into a state-of-the-art campus for high performing charter schools, he was also tasked with establishing the operating and safety systems, policies, and procedures.

-Completed on time and budget, while working closely with Wilmington Code Enforcement, Police and Fire officials, and Delaware DHS, the project embraced all of the facility recommendations advocated by the SSA including: electronic access controls with smart ID cards for staff, teachers, students, parents, visitors and contractors, panic alarms, appropriate classroom locks, integrated smart boards and public address system, cameras in all common spaces and exteriors, ballistic rated glass in the main entrance and vestibule, additional radio repeaters to support first responders, and state of the art fire protection and smoke evacuation systems.
+Completed on time and budget, while working closely with Wilmington Code Enforcement, police and fire officials, and Delaware DHS, the project embraced all of the facility recommendations advocated by the SSA, including: electronic access controls with smart ID cards for staff, teachers, students, parents, visitors and contractors; panic alarms; appropriate classroom locks; integrated smart boards and public address system; cameras in all common spaces and exteriors; ballistic-rated glass in the main entrance and vestibule; additional radio repeaters to support first responders; and state of the art fire protection and smoke evacuation systems.

-Boyd and the CEB also embraced the critical need for staff and teacher training, first responder training and familiarization within the facility, a detailed policy and procedures manual and constant communication and feedback between the building tenants and first responders.
-Under the guidance of top international safety consultants these processes were enhanced by adding a School Resource Officer, private security and the leasing of basement and garage space to the Special Ops Division of WPD.
-The facility has been called “the safest building in Downtown Wilmington and one of the safest school buildings in the nation.
+Boyd and the CEB also embraced the critical need for staff and teacher training, first responder training and familiarization within the facility, a detailed policy and procedures manual, and constant communication and feedback between the building tenants and first responders.
+Under the guidance of top international safety consultants, these processes were enhanced by adding a School Resource Officer, private security, and the leasing of basement and garage space to the Special Ops Division of WPD.
+The facility has been called “the safest building in Downtown Wilmington and one of the safest school buildings in the nation.”